 This time, it was easier because I have added 2 new dusting tools to my arsenal of housecleaning gear.
-They are:

 See how I found the best dusters for cleaning ceiling fans and mini-blinds, and why I think these are 2 of the best dusting tools around.
 (Especially the ceiling fan duster!)…